Shouree/storm-http-framework/doc/03-Basic_Storm/02-Functions.md

 Since this is common, this declaration may be present on its own, without a colon.
 However, this syntax disallows additional decorators.

-If all functions in a source file are suppoed to be executed by a specified thread, a single top-level declaration can be used instead of adding `on T` to all functions and classes in the file.
+If all functions in a source file are supposed to be executed by a specified thread, a single top-level declaration can be used instead of adding `on T` to all functions and classes in the file.
 This is done by adding: